Portland Building: Reconstruction

 In 2014, some city commissioners expressed the view that the building should be demolished due to extensive water infiltration and structural issues.
 The consensus among the city commissioners was mixed, with one member calling the building a "white elephant", while others opposed the demolition.
 Michael Graves fiercely opposed demolition.
 In 2015, city officials were considering spending $175 million to fully renovate the building.

 In July 2016, plans to renovate the building moved ahead, with the city council choosing a contractor and setting a maximum cost of $140 million for the work, not including estimated non-construction expenses of up to $55 million, such as for the leasing of office space for around 1,300 city employees who will be temporarily displaced during the renovation work.
 The contractors for the project are architecture firm DLR Group and Howard S. Wright Construction.

-The renovation retains the building's basic postmodern architectural style while changing some of the building materials to better withstand weather and earthquakes.
+The renovation retains the building's basic postmodern architectural style while changing some of the building materials to better withstand weather and earthquakes, and improve interiors for employee satisfaction.
 The teal colored tiles of the lower three floors would be replaced with larger terracotta rainscreen tiles, the existing painted concrete facade would be covered by a new aluminum rainscreen cladding, the existing dark tinted windows would be replaced with clear glass windows, and the stucco garlands on the side of the building will be rebuilt using formed aluminum.
+The building envelope was replaced using a unitized curtain wall, allowing the design to reflect Graves's original while repairing years of moisture seeping into the facade and preventing further water damage.
 The Portland Docomomo International chapter decried the building's renovation, claiming that the replacement of the building's material would threaten the building's landmark status.